cisco/cisco-network-puppet-module/README.md

 Determine whether the config should be present or not.
 Valid values are 'present' and 'absent'.

 ##### `access_list`
-User ACL name.
+ITD access-list name.
 Valid values are String or 'default'.

 ##### `device_group`
 Device group name where this service belongs.
 Valid values are String or 'default'.

 ##### `exclude_access_list`
-User ACL name to exclude from redirection.
+ITD exclude-access-list name.
 Valid values are String or 'default'.

 ##### `fail_action`
-Failaction node reassign.
+ITD failaction to reassign node.
+This enables traffic on failed nodes to be reassigned to the first available active node.
 Valid values are true, false or 'default'.

 ##### `ingress_interface`
 Ingress interface.
-Valid values are an array of [interface, next-hop] pairs or 'default'.
+Valid values are an array of '[interface, next-hop]' pairs or 'default'.

 ##### `load_bal_enable`
 Enable or disable load balance.
 Valid values are true, false or 'default'.

 ##### `load_bal_buckets`
 Buckets for traffic distribution (in powers of 2).
-Valid values are Integer, keyword 'default'.
+Valid values are Integer, or keyword 'default'.

 ##### `load_bal_mask_pos`
 Loadbalance mask position.
 Valid values are Integer, keyword 'default'.